 Well, I think this is pretty much the whole financial backdrop of my year of travel.
 The trip might have cost almost $18K, so far, but the lifetime memories and experience are simply… PRICELESS.

 Here’s a quick video with a few RTW highlights.
-Hope you enjoy it and make you GO around the world!
+I hope you enjoy it and that it inspires you to want to GO around the world!